flutter/website/flutter-for-android.md

 In Android, you can attach onClick to views such as button by calling the method 'setOnClickListener'.

-In Flutter There are two ways of adding touch listeners
+In Flutter there are two ways of adding touch listeners

 1. If the Widget has support for event detection you can just pass in a function to it and handle it.
 For example, the RaisedButton has an onPressed